avizmarlon/100DaysOfCodeChallenge/Journal/Day 6/thoughts.md

+# Day 6

-## To place elements side by side, while also allowing to modify width and height properties, use the `display:inline-block` css declaration.
+To place elements side by side, while also allowing to modify width and height properties, use the `display:inline-block` css declaration.

 ---

-## Differences between inline, block and inline-block values for the display property:
+## Differences between inline, block and inline-block values for the display property

 - inline: allows elements to be placed side by side, as if no line-break was placed after the element.
 Can't modify height and width.
 Can modify padding and margin, but only affects horizontal space. (only padding-left, padding-right, margin-left and margin-right)
 - block: acts as if a line-break was added after the element, so other elements placed after it will go below it.
 Can modify width, height.
 Can modify padding and margin in both horizontal and vertical planes.